AWS GuardDuty

 Click on Services, which will expand the navigation menu.
 Then select IAM.

-Select Access management, which will open a menu where you can select Policies.
+Select Access management > Policies.
 Then, click the Create Policy button.

 In the Select a service section, click on Service to Choose a service.
-Please refer to Permission Requirements for the service you have selected.
+Refer to Permission Requirements for the selected service.
 Then click Next.

 Search and assign using the search box in the Actions allowed section.
-For example, search for ListDetectors in the search box, and use the tick box underneath it to select this action.
-Please refer to Permission Requirements for the necessary Access level (Actions).
+For example, search for ListDetectors in the search box, and use the tick box underneath to select this action.
+Refer to Permission Requirements for the necessary Access level (Actions).
 It is possible to specify multiple permissions under the same policy.
 Then click Next.

 Type a name in the text box under Policy name.
 Click Create policy.